This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Melt 1 tablespoon of butter in a 10-inch skillet over medium heat.
-Season the chicken with salt and pepper and cook for 6 minutes, flipping them over to brown on all sides.
-Transfer the cooked chicken to a plate and cover.
+- In a 10-inch skillet, melt butter over medium heat.
+Season the chicken with salt and pepper, then cook for about 6 minutes, turning halfway through until browned and cooked through.
+Transfer to a plate and cover to keep warm.

-- In the same pan, stir in the cream and lemon juice over medium heat.
-Add 1 tablespoon of butter and stir until the butter melts.
+- In the same skillet, pour in the cream and lemon juice.
+Add 1 tablespoon of butter and stir until melted.

-- Add the cooked pasta and toss to coat the pasta with the Alfredo sauce.
+- Return the cooked chicken to the skillet and stir to coat it in the Alfredo sauce.

 - Transfer to a bowl and top with extra Parmesan cheese and chopped parsley, if desired.